Hardware & Setup

 Docker Containers

-Media Streaming: I run Jellyfin for my movie library, with Sonarr, Radarr, and Prowlarr handling the automation and indexing. qBittorrent manages the downloads in the background.
+Media Streaming: I run Jellyfin for my movie library, with Sonarr, Radarr, and Prowlarr handling automation and indexing. qBittorrent manages the downloads in the background.

 Photo Backup: I use Immich for high-performance mobile photo backups.
 It serves as my primary alternative to Google Photos, ensuring my data stays on my own hardware.

 Cloud Storage: I use Filebrowser as a self-hosted Google Drive alternative to manage and access my files from any device.
-For simple, direct transfers, I also run a basic SFTP server.

 Future Plans